 6. Connect with others

-Follow, comment and join Facebook groups.
-If you are introvert like me, this can be a challenging part of blogging.
+Follow, comment, and join Facebook groups.
+If you are an introvert like me, this can be one of the most challenging parts of blogging.
 But, I have learned so much in the Facebook groups that I am in.

 7. Be inspired